dmcglinn/quant_methods/syllabus.md

 be a homework assignment associated with the content learned in lecture.
 Your code and a written explanation of your solution are required.
 Although I encourage collaboration on code development, your explanation of your solution should be written in your own words.
-The assignment should be submitted via the appropriate OAKs dropbox.
+The assignment should be submitted via a your personal github page.
 One problem from each assignment (selected at my discretion after the assignments have been submitted) will receive a thorough code review and a detailed grade.
 Other problems will be graded as follows: